A Guide to Sustainable Thanksgiving Party Planning

 5. Be Economical With Side Dishes

-Think about how many side dishes you really need?
-Do you have that one (or several) side dishes that sit at the end of the table and end up almost untouched?
+Think about how many side dishes you really need.
+Do you have that one side dish that sits at the end of the table and end up being almost untouched?

 Don’t waste resources on side dishes that you don’t really need.
 For example, you don’t need three different pies or three potato-based dishes.
-Narrow it down to your most popular side dishes, or do the side dishes with the available locally grown food.
+Narrow it down to your most popular side dishes, or make one that uses locally grown ingredients.

 Once again, if this isn’t an option, go for organic food.